chiappo98/fast_detector_Response/README.md

 <img src="/images/dune.png" width="500" class="center"/>
 </p>

 DUNE is composed by a Near Detector (ND) and a Far Detector (FD), consisting of a large TPC filled with liquid Argon.
-The ND has the scope of monitoring the neutrino beam just after its generation and is composed of three sub-detectors: GasAr-TPC, ---------,and the SAND detector.
+The ND has the scope of monitoring the neutrino beam just after its generation and is composed of three sub-detectors: a GAr-TPC, a LAr-TPC, and the SAND detector.

 <p align = "center">
 <img src="/images/nearDetector.png" width="400" class="center"/>